 Over the next five years, two out of every three potential new mobile subscribers will be female, and this increased digital engagement brings with it huge opportunities to reach and connect some of the most marginalised and hard-to-reach global citizens: vulnerable girls

 Q 3.
 Although there are various govt. run women empowerment initiatives for girls in India, the state of girl child education and gender equality is abysmal.
-What does Girl Effect hope to change about the situation in India?
+What does Girl Effect hope to change?

 Close to 20% of the world’s adolescent girls live in India.
 Despite better access to education, employment and health opportunities than ever before, girls face many barriers to reaching their potential – simply because they are girls.